fadwen/fadwen.github.io/README.md

 - [VS Code Keybindings](https://code.visualstudio.com/docs/getstarted/keybindings#_basic-editing)
   - Good-to-know keybindings.
 Example: `CTRL + H` for find and replace makes things smoother.
 - [Oh My Posh](https://ohmyposh.dev/docs/installation/windows)
   - Different themes for your terminal.
-VS Code font types has to be setup through the Integrated Font Family settings.
-Current favorites are `night-owl` and `quick-term`
+VS Code font types has to be setup through the Integrated Font Family settings.  `$PROFILE` for VSCode is separate from your non-vscode pwsh.
+Current favorites are `night-owl` and `quick-term`.

 # Working with PowerShell